Chickpeas. Is there anything they can’t do? Gonna be honest here: I can get behind any meal that involves chickpeas and sweet potatoes.

 - Change up the potato: if you hate sweet potato or can’t find any, use a different kind!
 It’s still delicious and healthy.

 - Instead of potatoes, use rice or quinoa.
+Or maybe even couscous.
+That would be more in line with Moroccan fare.
 If you’re not feeling potatoes right now, use a different starch!

 To add more volume, you can add another veggie (peas would be awesome in this), use a larger sweet potato or add another ingredient to the mix like rice or quinoa.
 If you eat meat, chicken breast or chicken thighs would be great with this meal.